 i.
 Christmas has been and gone.
 Becky bought me my best present: an out-of-print book about Auerbach drawing at the National Gallery which I've been after for quite some time!
 It was a lovely, busy, family-filled week but now I'm looking forward to getting back into some sort of normal routine.
 I've made lots of drawings of friends and family over the festive period.
 I hope these will develop into some larger prints next term.

 ii.
 The Friday before Christmas I met up with Jon Dixon in Bath to deliver some artwork that I've been looking after since our exhibition together over the summer.
-We also swapped drawings and visited Howard Hodgkin: India on Paper at the Victoria Art Gallery.
-I love Hodgkin's expressive and painterly use of printmaking using carborundum, lithography and hand painting.
+We also swapped some drawings and visited Howard Hodgkin: India on Paper at the Victoria Art Gallery.
+I love Hodgkin's expressive and painterly use of printmaking using carborundum, lithography and hand painting (something to consider in my own work?).
 This was my second visit to the show and no less exciting.

-v.
-I also went to see Soutine's Portraits at the Courtauld Gallery and it was the best exhibition I've seen in a long, long time.
+iv.
+I also went to see Soutine's Portraits at the Courtauld Gallery: it was the best exhibition I've seen in a long, long time.
+The show brings together a series of portraits of French hotel and restaurant workers from the early 1920s.
 Although Soutine’s sitters are unnamed and distorted through paint, they are recognisably individuals, full of humanity, feeling and personality.
 ‘Though Soutine may project his… most personal feelings on to his subjects, the viewer never loses sight of a particular physical entity being carefully observed and experienced.
 Even the distortions and exaggerations of facial features and the shiftings and dislocations of body parts do not destroy the essential recognition in each painting of a certain person and a reality specific to him or her.’